f3-factory/F3com-data/web/main.md

 $web = \Web::instance();
 ```

-The Web class uses the [Prefab](prefab) factory wrapper, so you are able to grab the same instance of that class at any point of your code.
+The Web class uses the [Prefab](prefab) factory wrapper, so you can grab the same instance of that class at any point of your code.

 ### mime